 Custom domains are available for Velocity/Ultra customers only

 An account-wide (also called organizational-level) custom domain works across all repositories in your Cloudsmith organization.
 When using an account-wide custom domain, the organization/account identifier (slug) will be removed from the URI for a repository.

 A per-repository custom domain works for a single repository in your Cloudsmith organization.
 When using a per-repository custom domain, the organization/account identifier (slug) and the repository identifier are both removed from the URI for the repository.

-For API-based package formats, such as NuGet, Docker, Cargo, npm, Conan and Terraform, you can have a specific custom domain, such as docker.yourdomain.com, npm.yourdomain.com or cargo.yourdomain.com.
+For API-based (Native) package formats, such as NuGet, Docker, Cargo, npm, Conan, Conda and Terraform, you can have a specific custom domain, such as docker.yourdomain.com, npm.yourdomain.com or cargo.yourdomain.com.

 For other package formats, and downloads in general, you can have a custom domain such as dl.yourdomain.com.

 It is possible to have multiple download domains for a package type, however, all of them will be accessible through each other, for example, if we set up a general

 Debian domain (which is also Download), we will be able to hit the